AlmarBlock/Folding-at-RHS/README.md

 After the build script completes successfully, you can find your new ISO image in the `./images` folder.
 Use a tool such as [Rufus](https://rufus.ie/) or [Ventoy](https://www.ventoy.net/en/index.html) to create a bootable USB drive from the ISO image.

+### 5. After compleating the installation
+After compleating the installation, you can boot the servers back up and log in the the creadatials `rhs-node` and `rhs` as the password.
+For easy SSH managment it is recomanded to set a hostname on every mashine, to do that run the command:

+`hostnamectl set-hostname <hostname>`

+`"<hostname>"` must be replaced by the actuall hostname (it must be a diffrent one for every server!).

 ## Problems booting the Servers
 - Try to reseading all memory sticks.
 - Try booting with one stick first and add the others one by one afterwards.